Snow: Self-organizing Broadcast Protocol for Cloud: Related Work

-\textbf{Other Work:} Different from some existing broadcast protocols \cite{castro2002scribe,ratnasamy2001application,alibaba_dragonfly_2018,uber_kraken,zhuang2001bayeux}, they require peer-to-peer infrastructure\cite{rowstron2001pastry,ratnasamy2001scalable,cohen2003incentives,zhao2001tapestry} to support them.
-They are specifically designed for adversarial environments, where the likelihood of nodes leaving abnormally and encountering failures is significantly higher than in a stable data center environment.
-In real data centers, the latency between data nodes is not significant.
-Instead, due to an unbalanced load on each node, there may be problems in the nodes, which can slow down the cluster's speed.
-Furthermore, nodes can directly send messages to each other without any forwarding required.
+\textbf{Other Work:} Snow different from some existing broadcast protocols \cite{castro2002scribe,ratnasamy2001application,alibaba_dragonfly_2018,uber_kraken,zhuang2001bayeux}, they adopt peer-to-peer infrastructure\cite{rowstron2001pastry,ratnasamy2001scalable,cohen2003incentives,zhao2001tapestry}.
+These infrastructures are specifically designed for adversarial environments, where the likelihood of nodes leaving abnormally and encountering failures is substantially higher than in a stable data center environment.
+In real data centers, the latency difference between nodes is negligible.
+Furthermore, unlike the original intention of peer-to-peer infrastructure mentioned above, in data centers, nodes directly send messages to each other without the need for forwarding from other nodes.

 Several studies have explored broadcasting across data centers \cite{cohen2003incentives,luo2019deadline,zhang2018bds,tseng2021codedbulk}, and their approaches are complementary to ours.
 These works navigate different trade-offs among cost, speed, and reliability when transmitting data across geographically distributed data centers, primarily due to the substantial cost disparity of inter-data center communication.
-As a result, the design of transmission mechanisms in these settings diverges significantly from algorithms optimized for intra-data center communication.
+Consequently, transmission mechanisms in these environments require different designs compared to intra-data-center optimized algorithms.

-Plumtree\cite{leitao2007epidemic} combines the advantages of tree-based and gossip-based broadcasting.
-It first constructs a spanning tree using the nodes initially reached via gossip.
-Under stable cluster conditions, messages are disseminated along this tree.
-When cluster membership changes, gossip is reactivated to reconnect the affected parts of the tree.
-However, this topology may have biases regarding the state of the cluster, and as more nodes join, the tree becomes increasingly inaccurate.
-The randomness of the first broadcast and changes in nodes can both lead to tree reconstruction.
-This behavior proves unacceptable for real-time distributed systems, particularly in scenarios requiring low-latency broadcast operations such as cache coherence.
+Plumtree\cite{leitao2007epidemic} combines the advantages of tree-based and Gossip-based broadcasting.
+It first constructs a spanning tree using the nodes initially reached via Gossip.
+Under stable cluster conditions, messages are distributed along this tree.
+When cluster membership changes, Gossip is reactivated to reconnect the affected parts of the tree.
+However, this topology has biases regarding the state of the cluster, and as more nodes join, the tree becomes increasingly inaccurate.
+Both the randomness in initial broadcast and dynamic node membership can trigger tree reconstruction, increasing protocol overhead.
+This behavior is unacceptable for real-time distributed systems, particularly in scenarios requiring low-latency broadcast operations such as cache coherence.